 Anthropologist Julian Steward first used the term cultural ecology to describe how cultures use and understand their environments.
 His fieldwork among the Shoshone emphasized the complex ways they had adapted to the dry terrain of the Great Basin between the Sierra Nevada and Rocky Mountain ranges.
 He described how a hunting and gathering subsistence economy that relied on pine nuts, grass seeds, berries, deer, elk, sheep, antelope, and rabbits shaped Shoshone culture.
 Their detailed knowledge of various microclimates and seasonal variations in resource availability structured their migration patterns, social interactions, and cultural belief systems.
 Rather than looking for single evolutionary trajectories for cultures as White had done, Steward looked for multiple evolutionary pathways that led to different outcomes and stressed the variety of ways in which cultures could adapt to ecological conditions.

-Steward was influenced by materialism, a Marxist concept that emphasized the ways in which human social and cultural practices were influenced by basic subsistence (economic) needs.
-He was trained as a scientist, which shaped how he looked at cultural variation.
+Both White and Steward were influenced by materialism, a Marxist concept that emphasized the ways in which human social and cultural practices were influenced by basic subsistence (economic) needs.
+Both were trained as scientists, which shaped how they looked at cultural variation.
 Steward was also influenced by processual archaeology, a scientific approach developed in the 1960s that focused primarily on relationships between past societies and the ecological systems they inhabited.
-The shift in anthropology represented by Steward’s work led to increased use of scientific methods when analyzing and interpreting data.
+The shift in anthropology represented by White and Steward’s work led to increased use of scientific methods when analyzing and interpreting data.
 In subsequent decades, movements in both anthropology and archaeology criticized those scientific perspectives, challenging their objectivity, a process I examine in greater detail later in this chapter.

 Pigs and Protein